Rashard Lewis

+High school

+Lewis attended and played basketball for Alief Elsik High School, where he was elevated to the school's varsity squad in his freshman year.

 NBA career

 Seattle SuperSonics (1998–2007)

 Despite being recruited by Florida State, Kansas and Houston, Lewis bypassed college and opted for the 1998 NBA draft, wherein he was selected by the Seattle SuperSonics with the 32nd overall pick.
 At the time of his selection, he was the last player remaining in the "green room", where fifteen of the top draft prospects sit until their selection.
-He and teammate Ray Allen made Seattle a contender during the early 2000s.
+He played well for the Sonics and following the acquisition of Ray Allen, Lewis and Allen made Seattle a contender during the early 2000s.

 In 2001, Lewis was selected to play for the United States Basketball Team in the Goodwill Games, in which they won the gold medal.
 On October 31, 2003, Lewis scored a career-high 50 points to lead the Seattle SuperSonics to a 124–105 win over the Los Angeles Clippers to close out a two-game series in Saitama, Japan.
 Lewis was named an All-Star in 2004–05.
 Lewis holds the SuperSonics' record for most three-pointers made, having passed Dale Ellis for second place on November 22, 2005, and Gary Payton for first place on March 13, 2007, when Lewis made his 918th three-pointer in a game against the Detroit Pistons.